-Almonds and almond milk may provide several health benefits for people with diabetes.
-As these nuts are high in protein, healthful fats, and fiber but low in carbohydrates, they may increase satiety and aid blood sugar regulation and weight management.
+Almonds and almond milk may provide health benefits for people with diabetes.
+Almonds are high in protein, healthy fats, and fiber and make a satisfying snack.
+They may help regulate blood sugar and manage body weight.

 Diabetes is a long-term condition that affects how the body regulates blood sugar levels.